sentioxyz/iota/crates/iota-graphql-e2e-tests/README.md

 database set-up.
 The instructions below assume that `postgres` has been installed using `brew`:

-1. See the instructions in the Sui Indexer [README](../sui-indexer/README.md) for pre-requisites and starting the Postgres service.
+1. See the instructions in the IOTA Indexer [README](../iota-indexer/README.md) for pre-requisites and starting the Postgres service.

 2. When postgres is initially installed, it creates a role for your current